Tongue-Tie and Signs to Look Out Forby Laura Driver

 Tongue-tie doesn't bother some babies and you may not even know they have it.
 It is sometimes only noticed during routine baby checks or it may restrict movement and cause feeding issues.

 - Difficulty feeding

-- Difficulty lifting their tongue up or moving it from side to side
+- Difficulty lifting tongue up or moving it from side to side

 - Their tongue looks notched or heart-shaped when they stick it out

-Babies with tongue-tie aren’t able to open their mouths wide enough to latch onto the breast properly.
+Babies with tongue-tie aren’t able to open their mouths wide enough to latch on properly.

 If you’re breastfeeding your baby and they have tongue-tie they may;

 - Have difficulty attaching to the breast or staying attached for a full feed

 - Feed for a long time, have a short break, then feed again